 Peter M. Tirschwell

-Peter Tirschwell is Vice President in the Maritime & Trade business of IHS Markit, a leading data, analytics and business intelligence organization serving the maritime industry globally through products and services including JOC, PIERS, AIS Live, Maritime Insurance Risk Suite, and the Sea-web (formerly Lloyd’s Register) vessel characteristics database.
-In his role Peter leads the editorial teams of JOC, Safety at Sea and Dredging & Port Construction.
+Peter Tirschwell is vice president in the Maritime & Trade business of IHS Markit, a leading data, analytics and business intelligence organization serving the maritime industry globally through products and services including JOC, PIERS, AIS Live, Maritime Insurance Risk Suite, and the Sea-web (formerly Lloyd’s Register) vessel characteristics database.
+In his role, Tirschwell leads the editorial teams of JOC, Safety at Sea and Dredging & Port Construction.
 IHS Markit has a leading presence in sectors including automotive, energy, petrochemical, defense, and technology.
-A career transportation journalist, Mr. Tirschwell was a reporter, West Coast Bureau Chief, Editor in Chief and Publisher of The Journal of Commerce daily newspaper in his 25+ year career with the company beginning in 1992.
+A career transportation journalist, Tirschwell was a reporter, West Coast bureau chief, editor-in-chief and publisher of The Journal of Commerce daily newspaper in his 25-plus year career with the company beginning in 1992.
 He is the founder and chairman of the annual TPM conference in Long Beach, Calif., one of the world’s largest shipping events, (March 3-6, 2019), and oversees other leading JOC events such as TPM Asia, Inland Distribution and the JOC Europe conference in Hamburg.
 He led the development of the JOC Port Productivity data, the first global database of port performance able to compare ports and terminals on an apples-to-apples basis, on the basis of berth productivity.
 He writes a regular column in The Journal of Commerce, covering a range of international logistics topics, speaks regularly at industry events and has been quoted in mainstream business media including the BBC, CNBC, The Wall Street Journal, Financial Times and The New York Times.
-Mr. Tirschwell lives in Brooklyn with his family.
+Tirschwell lives in Brooklyn with his family.

 Cliff Pyron is responsible for providing strategic leadership of the Georgia Ports Authority's business development and trade development activities.
 His principal accountability is to develop all commercial activities in order to sustain long-term growth and market share leadership.
 This includes all sales, marketing, economic development, promotional, trade show, and agency relations activities.
 Additionally, he collaborates with the executive management team to develop and execute the Authority's strategic plan, providing direction and oversight for success in the marketplace.
 With a BS degree in Business Administration from East Carolina University, Pyron has more than 30 years of experience in the liner and logistics sector of the maritime industry.
 Prior to his appointment to the GPA in 2008, he served as Vice President - Sales, for NYK Line - North America in Secaucus, New Jersey.
 Pyron had previously worked at Maersk-Sealand as Vice President - Sales, Southeast Region and was with the organization for a combined total of 19 years, more than five years in Hong Kong with Sea-Land Service, Inc. as General Manager, Hong Kong & So.
 China.
 He has had various liner, logistics, operational, marketing and back office support management capacities.